l-presta/Blog1/README.md

-# Complete-blog-php
+# Lorenzo's blog
-This Application is for blogging where users can blog and other can like, share these blog and all the blog have specific catagory mantain by admin.
+Lorenzo's blog is a simple blog script.

 ## Language used
-1. PHP, MySQL, Javascript, HTML, CSS, OOPs
+1. PHP, MySQL, Javascript, HTML, CSS

 ## Setup
 1. PHP 7.0 or above